hackclubnmit/workshops/002-NOV-27-2019/README.md

+# Create a simple portfolio site using Namecheap

 1.)
 Clone the first static webpage files:- Index.html  and  style.css 2.)
 Now here you can edit the files as you require.